Psvensso/elixir-docs/README.md

     - The project needs to recompile to show latest docs this is not taken care of by this plugin.
 * on todo list: Smarter namespace selection from "carret" etc.
-* on todo list: Make sure it runs on Mac -x (totally not tested)
-  - Probably needs absolute path resolving to elixir iex commands